Hilbert Curve Projection Distance for Distribution Comparison: Experiments

 \section{Experiments}

-To demonstrate the feasibility and efficiency of our HCP distance and its variants, we conducted extensive numerical experiments and compared them with the main-stream competitors, including maximum mean discrepancy (MMD), Wasserstein distance, Sinkhorn distance~\citep{cuturi2013sinkhorn}, SW distance~\citep{bonneel2015sliced}, max-SW distance~\citep{deshpande2019max}, GSW distance~\citep{kolouri2019generalized}, TSW distance~\citep{le2019tree}, and PRW distance~\citep{lin2020projection}.
+To demonstrate the feasibility and efficiency of our HCP distance and its variants, we conducted extensive numerical experiments and compared them with the main-stream competitors, including maximum mean discrepancy (MMD), Wasserstein distance, Sinkhorn distance~\cite{cuturi2013sinkhorn}, SW distance~\cite{bonneel2015sliced}, max-SW distance~\cite{deshpande2019max}, GSW distance~\cite{kolouri2019generalized}, TSW distance~\cite{le2019tree}, and PRW distance~\cite{lin2020projection}.
 For all the distances, we considered the Euclidean cost, i.e., $p=2$.
+We use $k$-order Hilbert curves with $k=5\log(n)$.
 We set the dimension for the intrinsic space as $q=2$ for PRW, IPRHCP, and PRHCP.
-All experiments are implemented by a AMD 3600 CPU and a RTX 1080Ti GPU. \textbf{Representative experiments are shown below, and more implementation details and results are in Supplementary Material.}
+All experiments are implemented by an AMD 3600 CPU and an RTX 1080Ti GPU.
+For each experiment, we replicate it 100 times and record the average performance.

-\textbf{Approximation of Wasserstein flow.} Following the experiment in \citep{kolouri2019generalized}, we consider the problem $\min_{\mu}\text{W}_2(\mu,\nu)$, where $\nu$ is a fixed target distribution, and $\mu$ is the source distribution initialized as $\mu_{0}=\mathcal{N}(0,1)$ and updated iteratively via $\partial_{t} \mu_{t}=-\nabla \text{W}_2\left(\mu_{t}, \nu\right)$.
-We consider two different distributions for the target $\nu$, i.e., \textit{25-Gaussians} and \textit{Swiss Roll}, and approximate the Wasserstein distance $\text{W}_2$ by SW, max-SW, GSW, max-GSW, and HCP.
-Each method applies one projection per iteration and sets the learning rate to be 0.01.
-The experiments are replicated one hundred times, and we record the averaged 2-Wasserstein distance between $\mu_t$ and $\nu$ at each iteration.
-The comparison for the methods on their convergence curves and the snapshots of their learning results when $t=150$ are shown in Figure~\ref{fig:simu1}.
-We can find that applying HCP helps to accelerate the learning process and leads to better results.